 A data or MAC command frame shall be sent with the AR field set appropriately for the frame.
-A beacon or acknowledgment frame shall always be sent with the AR field set to indicate no acknowledgment requested.
-Similarly, any frame that is broadcast shall be sent with its AR field set to indicate no acknowledgment requested.
+An acknowledgment frame shall always be sent with the AR field set to indicate no acknowledgment requested.
+Similarly, any frame that is multicast or broadcast shall be sent with its AR field set appropriately to indicate whether acknowledgment requested or not.

 5.1.6.4.1 No acknowledgment

-A frame transmitted with its AR field set to indicate no acknowledgment requested, as defined in 5.2.1.1.4, shall not be acknowledged by its intended recipient.
-The originating device shall assume that the transmission of the frame was successful.
+A frame transmitted with its AR field set to indicate no acknowledgment requested, as defined in TBD, shall not be acknowledged by its intended recipient.
+The originating PD shall assume that the transmission of the frame was successful.

-Figure 24—Message sequence chart for requesting data from the coordinator when the coordinator has data pending

 The message sequence chart in Figure 25 shows the scenario for transmitting a single frame of data from an originator to a recipient without requiring an acknowledgment.

 Figure 25—Successful data transmission without an acknowledgment